yeqown/go-qrcode/README.md

 // WithCustomImageEncoder to use custom image encoder to encode image.Image into
 // io.Writer
 func WithCustomImageEncoder(encoder ImageEncoder) ImageOption

+// WithBorderWidth specify the both 4 sides' border width.
+Notice that
+// WithBorderWidth(a) means all border width use this variable `a`,
+// WithBorderWidth(a, b) mean top/bottom equal to `a`, left/right equal to `b`.
+// WithBorderWidth(a, b, c, d) mean top, right, bottom, left. func WithBorderWidth(widths ...int) ImageOption
 ```

 use options in `New` and `NewWithConfig`.